variety4me/niri_docs/docs/Configuration-Window-Rules.md

 }
 ```

-> [!WARNING]
+!!!
+WARNING
-> Be careful when blocking out windows based on a dynamically changing window title.
+    Be careful when blocking out windows based on a dynamically changing window title.

->
-> For example, you might try to block out specific Firefox tabs like this:
+    For example, you might try to block out specific Firefox tabs like this:

->
-> ```kdl
+    ```kdl
-> window-rule {
+    window-rule {
->     // Doesn't quite work!
-Try to block out the Gmail tab.
->     match app-id="firefox$" title="- Gmail "
+        // Doesn't quite work!
+Try to block out the Gmail tab. match app-id="firefox$" title="- Gmail "

->
->     block-out-from "screencast"
+        block-out-from "screencast"
-> }
+    }
-> ```
+    ```

->
-> It will work, but when switching from a sensitive tab to a regular tab, the contents of the sensitive tab **will show up on a screencast** for an instant.
+    It will work, but when switching from a sensitive tab to a regular tab, the contents of the sensitive tab **will show up on a screencast** for an instant.

->
-> This is because window title (and app ID) are not double-buffered in the Wayland protocol, so they are not tied to specific window contents.
+    This is because window title (and app ID) are not double-buffered in the Wayland protocol, so they are not tied to specific window contents.
-> There's no robust way for Firefox to synchronize visibly showing a different tab and changing the window title.
+    There's no robust way for Firefox to synchronize visibly showing a different tab and changing the window title.
     #### `opacity`

 Set the opacity of the window.
 `0.0` is fully transparent, `1.0` is fully opaque.